liamcripwell/liamcripwell.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+I am currently a machine learning scientist at [NuMind](https://numind.ai) where I am working on NuExtract, a family of LLMs specialized for multi-modal information extraction.

+I have broad research interests including language models, evaluation, controllability/alignment, and information retrieval.
+I am also passionate about applications of NLP and machine learning to accessability, medicine/health-care, and other human-facing domains.

-I am a recent PhD graduate who has been working in the [SyNaLP](https://synalp.loria.fr/){:target="\_blank"} team of [LORIA](https://loria.fr/){:target="\_blank"}, under the supervision of [Claire Gardent](https://members.loria.fr/CGardent/){:target="\_blank"} and [Joël Legrand](http://joel-legrand.fr/hugo/){:target="\_blank"}.
+I completed my PhD in the [SyNaLP](https://synalp.loria.fr/){:target="\_blank"} team of [LORIA](https://loria.fr/){:target="\_blank"}, under the supervision of [Claire Gardent](https://members.loria.fr/CGardent/){:target="\_blank"} and [Joël Legrand](http://joel-legrand.fr/hugo/){:target="\_blank"}.
 My PhD research was focused on controllable and document-level approaches to text simplification.

-I have broad research interests including generative NLP models, evaluation, controllability/alignment, and information retrieval.
-I am also passionate about applications of NLP and machine learning to accessability, medicine/health-care, and other human-facing domains.

 Before my PhD I was a machine learning engineer at [Notiv](http://notiv.com){:target="\_blank"} (now [Dubber](https://www.dubber.net){:target="\_blank"}) where I worked on the implementation and deployment of machine learning products for natural language and speech applications.